Subham-Maity/ReactJS-For-Beginners/26.Adding loading spinner & variable pageSize to xamnewz/README.md

 ### **Adding Loading Spinner**
+ne
 Firstly, we would download a spinner from the internet.
-We are using the [ajaxload](http://ajaxload.info/) website, You are free to use any of the spinner generating websites.
+We are using the [ajaxload](http://ajaxloadingimages.net/) website, You are free to use any of the spinner generating websites.
 After that,  the downloaded file and paste it inside the src of the NewsApp.